|2014 - 15 AVOHK Reservoir Race Series|

 Thanks to our Sponsor Gammon and to all our helpers, marshalls and supporting organisations.
 Special thanks to Dave Smith our race director and the stalwart AVOHK team.

-Both sets of results are now edited for runners who did not complete the course or run over all the timing mats, also for runners found to be wearing another runners number bib.
+Both sets of results are now edited for runners who did not complete the course or run over all the timing mats, the marathon for runners found to be wearing another runners number bib, half marathon still requires editing.
 I will add category results to "our races " page soon.

 Please could the lady who won the overall third place in the marathon please contact me regarding her prize.

 For enquiries please email catherineavohk @ gmail . com